the more you know

 Italy

 Italy has so much to offer and a diverse range of things to do within the country, but we’re skipping right to the Dolomites.
 This area has gained a lot of popularity over the years and for good reason.
-Those lake and mountains views are basically those of a fairytale.
-Here you can hike, climb, take a cable car, hangout with alpacas, snow shoe or ski and so much more.
+Those lake and mountain views are basically those of a fairytale.
+Here you can hike, climb, take a cable car, hang out with alpacas, snowshoe or ski and so much more.

 The sky turns pink as the last light touches the mountain peaks in Patagonia.